Free Patient Legal Advice Line

 How do I prove negligence?

-The success of your application rests on being able to show causation and damages.
-We will collect the necessary evidence to show that the medical professional fails in their duty of care.
-Plus, that there is a direct correlation between their mistake and your injury.
+The success of your application, consequentially, rests on being able to show causation and damages.
+In short, we’ll collect the necessary evidence to show that the medical professional fails in their duty of care.
+Moreover, there is a direct correlation between their mistake and the injury you end up suffering.

 Your solicitor will also provide information supporting any financial expense you have incurred due to your injury.
 Damages can include items like prescription costs or private medical treatment.
 Moreover, there’s also the loss of income lost due to your extended recovery time.
 As well as if your partner or spouse takes time off work to care for you.